Select Dynamic field

 Overbite teeth

 An overbite is when your upper front teeth cover too much of your lower front teeth when you bite down.
-An overjet is when your upper front teeth stick out too far from your lower front teeth.
-Both conditions can affect your appearance, speech, chewing, and oral hygiene.
-Braces can correct an overbite or an overjet by moving both the upper and/or lower teeth.
+This condition can impact your appearance, speech, chewing, and oral hygiene.
+Braces can correct an overbite by moving both the upper and/or lower teeth.

-To treat an overbite, your orthodontist may move your upper front teeth up, your lower front teeth down, or both.
-This will reduce the vertical overlap of your teeth and create a more balanced bite.
+An orthodontist will treat an overbite by moving your upper front teeth up, your lower front teeth down, or both.
+Doing this reduces the vertical overlap of your teeth and creates a more stable bite.
 Another option is to move your lower back teeth up to make your lower jaw open slightly more.
-This will also reduce the vertical overlap of your teeth.
+This also reduces the vertical overlap of your teeth.

 braces are used for fixing an underbite